UCF rallies to upset No. 8 Louisville, 38-35

 The combination of Johnson and Bortles ruined Louisville’s homecoming and its 100th game at Papa John’s Cardinal Stadium before a crowd of 55,215.

-“You can’t live in misery or live in a loss,” Bridgewater said after the Cardinals’ first loss since November to Connecticut.
+“You can’t live in misery or live in a loss,” Bridgewater said after the Cardinals’ first loss since last November against Connecticut.
 “We are the type of team that has mature guys and I am pretty sure our guys are switching their focus to South Florida.
 One loss doesn’t determine the whole season.”

-Bridgewater finished 29-of-38 passing for 341 yards and two touchdowns.
+Bridgewater finished 29 of 38 passing for 341 yards and two touchdowns.
 He welcomed back top receiver DeVante Parker from a shoulder injury, connecting for a 29-yard pass on Louisville’s opening drive.

 Bridgewater also went to former high school teammate Eli Rogers, who finished with 10 receptions for 95 yards, including an 18-yard touchdown that gave Louisville a 7-0 lead.